 Tokyo tower to become Japan's new tallest skyscraper

-Japan has begun construction on what will become the country's tallest skyscraper.
+Construction has begun on a soaring tower that will become Japan's tallest skyscraper.
 The ambitious Toranomon-Azabudai project, in central Tokyo, aims to be "a city-within-a-city," according to the scheme's developers.

 Of its three towers, the tallest will reach 330 meters (1,083 feet) in height, far surpassing the Abeno Harukas skyscraper in Osaka, currently Japan's tallest building at 300 meters (984 feet).

 Images of the planned exterior show a sleek skyscraper with gently curving edges and a crown resembling flower petals.
 Two shorter, boxier towers will also be built on the site.